jqms/Freakygram/README.md

   - Save images or videos from feed or reels to storage.
 - **Update Checker**:
   - Notify when a new version of the mod is available on GitHub.
+- **Always On Top**:
+  - Make the window always be the top window.
+    - Kind of annoying when downloading videos.

 ---